awakecoding/FreeRDP-Manuals/User/FreeRDP-User-Manual.markdown

 	xfreerdp /u:JohnDoe@CONTOSO /p:Password123! /v:rdp.contoso.com

 This notation does not have the drawbacks of the backslash character, but introduces a potential conflict with usernames containing the '@' symbol and no domain name.
 This is frequently the case with the new Windows 8 Microsoft Accounts (a.k.a.
 Windows Live Accounts) which correspond to an email address.
-To work work around the ambiguity, precede the user name "john.doe@live.com" with a backslash:
+To work around the ambiguity, precede the user name "john.doe@live.com" with a backslash:

 	xfreerdp /u:\john.doe@live.com /p:Password123! /v:rdp.contoso.com